fushinoryuu/AutomatedUITests/README.md

 2. Update the Chrome browser to the latest version via:
    - The browser options `Customize and Control Google Chrome > Settings > About`.
    - Or by simply entering `chrome://help/` on the url box of an open Chrome tab.
+3. Update the Firefox browser to the latest version via:
+   - The browser Help Menu `Open Help Menu > About Firefox`
-3. Download the latest version of [Selenium Standalone Server](http://www.seleniumhq.org/download) and save it to `C:\Selenium` on each machine.
+4. Download the latest version of [Selenium Standalone Server](http://www.seleniumhq.org/download) and save it to `C:\Selenium` on each machine.
-4. Download the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)  and save it to `C:\Selenium` on each machine.
+5. Download the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and save it to `C:\Selenium` on each machine.
+6. Download the latest version of [Geckodriver](https://github.com/mozilla/geckodriver/releases) and save it to `C:\Selenium` on each machine.
+7. Copy the [NODE_Config.json](selenium/NODE_Config.json) file and save it to `C:\Selenium` on each machine.
-5. Run the following command: `npm run node`.
+8. Run the following command: `npm run node`.
-   - Or you can also run the `NODE_SeleniumGrid.bat` file included in this repo.
+   - Or you can also run the `NODE_SeleniumGrid.bat` file included in this repo in the `selenium` folder.
-   - If the [Hub](#starting-the-selenium-hub) is running on a different machine, open the `NODE_SeleniumGrid.bat` file and update the address for the Hub.
+   - If the [Hub](#starting-the-selenium-hub) is running on a different machine, open the `NODE_Config.json` file and update the address for the Hub.

 **Note:** The host machine can also be a node.
 You just need to run both bat files to start the hub and node on the same machine.